-AD: Take it easy on 117 at beginning of the ride.
-Every year, except for maybe last year, I have gone out way to hard.
-It’s easy to go to hard at the beginning on the 117, don’t do it.
+AD: Take it easy on 117 at the beginning of the ride.
+Every year, except for maybe last year, I have gone out way too hard.
+It’s easy to go to hard at the beginning of the 117, don’t do it.
 It’s better to build throughout the race, instead of going too deep, too early and bonking.
 Remember we have to run a half marathon after.

 Have a nutrition plan for the entire race, and stick to it.
 Be drinking and eating throughout the bike, every 15-20 minutes you want to be putting something in your body.
 You will be thankful you did.
 Some people have a timer on their watch to remind them.

 Also, pour water on your head and neck, this keeps your head cool.
 If your head gets hot, it’s going to tell the rest of your body it’s too hot.